How To Play

 Monoliths are engines, not attackers

-Monoliths never attack, never strike back in combat, and cannot be healed.
-Their stage changes as their health drops, so a damaged monolith often becomes more threatening before it finally breaks.
+Monoliths never attack and never strike back in combat.
+Their stage changes as their health drops, so a damaged monolith often becomes more threatening before it finally breaks unless another effect restores it first.

 Arbor of the Departed